 When employees feel like they are shouldering too much of the load or don’t have any peers to bounce ideas off of, this can cause a feeling of isolation.
 In reality, this is what ends up killing certain startups from the start.

 It’s important not to lose the elements that made your organization successful.
-If teamwork was an integral part of your success, you shouldn’t stray away from these elements.
+If teamwork is an integral part of your success, you shouldn’t stray away from these elements.

 Use feedback from every portion of your team.
 This includes managers and employees.
 This ensures that everyone involved feels like they are a part of the team.